MIDFIELDR/collaboration_tools/pages/p002-admin-collaboration.md

 author and co-author should have completed the [Installing software](p001-install-software.md) instructions.

-In this approach, author and co-authors all have the ability and authority to edit project files.
+In this approach, author and co-authors all have permission to make changes without prior approval by another author.

 ## contents